Ranj7645/online-quiz-app/README.md

 Workflow of the Application:---- >>

-The user opens the frontend React app at http://localhost:3000

 On load, the frontend calls the backend endpoint /api/quizzes to fetch a list of available quizzes.

 The user selects a quiz, and the frontend fetches the full quiz details from /api/quizzes/:id.